nbertagnolli/DeepProverbs/README.md

 --dropout .4  --epochs 40 --batch_size 128`

 This will train a model with a 100 character context window, 650 units in each hidden layer, and 40% dropout for 40 epochs with a batch size of 128.
-It will save of the model state every time it finishes an epoch.
+It will save off the model state every time it finishes an epoch.

 Once you've trained a model you can start generating text by running: